Eduard Ender

 Eduard Ender (3 March 1822, Rome – 28 December 1883, London) was an Austrian painter.

-He is the son of Johann Ender and is noted alike for his historical and genre works, among which are Francis I in the Studio of Cellini; Shakespeare Reading “Macbeth” before the Court of Elizabeth; La Corbeille de Mariage; and A Game of Chess, as well as a painting of the famous German scientist Alexander von Humboldt and his scientist travelling companion Aimé Bonpland.
-Humboldt did not like the painting, since the scientific instruments were not accurately depicted.
+Ender was the son of Johann Ender.
+He is noted for historical and genre works, among which are Francis I in the Studio of Cellini; Shakespeare Reading “Macbeth” before the Court of Elizabeth; La Corbeille de Mariage; and A Game of Chess, as well as a painting of the famous German scientist Alexander von Humboldt and his scientist travelling companion Aimé Bonpland.
+Humboldt did not like the painting, since the scientific instruments included in it were not accurately depicted.